SpencerBrown/SpencerBrown.github.io/_posts/2016-02-15-osx-linux-dual-boot.md

 ## Set up Arch Linux

 #### Prepare for Arch Linux installation

+0. Ensure you have a hard-wired Ethernet connection, preferably using the Thunderbolt Gigabit Ethernet adapter.
 1. Insert the Arch Linux flash drive created in the previous section.
 1. Hold down the Option key, and press and release Power.
 Continue to hold down Option until you see icons.
 2. Using the arrow keys, navigate to "EFI Boot" or similar and hit Enter to boot the flash drive.